“You know what I love about Valentine’s Day?”

 And now we are in our bed.
 Me on my right side and he on his left.
 It is the last day of February and it is cold outside, but the heat makes it cozy.
 Being beneath the covers makes it cozier still, but they’re too restricting for what we do when we lay in the bed facing each other naked, as we are doing now.

 His hands are around my waist.
 I reach beneath my pillow.
 With it there, I tell him I have a present for him.
 I love surprising him.
 Out comes a round, plastic container.
 In it are twenty-eight pills.
 The pill.
 I’d never thought of it before.
 Sex was infrequent.
 Condoms not a big deal.
-Again, I had all of four lovers before this.
+Again, I had all of four lovers before him.

 I ache for him to come inside me.
 To feel his cum in me.
 I realize it’s not foolproof and we’ll use a bit of the rhythm method—my periods have always been regular—but. . .
 To feel his cum.
 A consummation, devoutly to be wished.